Quick Guide on How to Find a Second Job

 - College professors.
 They not only have experience in their industry.
 Many of them also work as consultants in their area.
 It means that they are well-connected.
 For sure, professors will do anything they can to help their former students gain success.
-Their other former students could have succeeded in your field and keep in contact with the professor.
+Their other former students could have succeeded in your field and kept in contact with the professor.
 He can give you the contacts of your potential employers.

 - Alumni.
-Sharing an alma mater helps you easier connect with others.
+Sharing an alma mater helps you easier connect with others more.
 Take advantage of your college’s alumni database to find people who work in the field you would like to join.
 If you visit events through your local alumni association, it will help you forge relationships in person.

 - Former classmates.
 Don’t think that they are your direct competitors.
 If they work in a field you would like to join, they may hear about new job openings even earlier than they are published – and can help you get invited for an interview.
 You can also check LinkedIn summary tips for students and connect with your peers online.

 - Former internship managers.
 They can also be a good source of referrals and give you some second job ideas.

-- Family, friends, neighbors.
+- Family, friends, and neighbors.
 Ask them if their company (or the company they work for) needs help.
 Such a technique is particularly good for small organizations that hire staff with recommendations.

 If you want to become a networking ninja, you should make new connections.
 Join trade groups, send friend requests, make use of the Facebook resume feature, and visit industry events where you can talk to recruiters.
 Be strategic with who you target.

 Create a list of prospective employers and connect with mid-level employers from those companies.